hsaghir/hsaghir.github.io/src/content/posts/2026-09-11-agents-are-files.md

 **The successful run contains a tool error.
 The unsuccessful run does not.**

-In the guarded run, the tool call returns an expected denial error, which prevents the payment.
+In the guarded run, the refund call returns an expected denial error.
 Both runs reach `done`.
-Neither a clean execution log nor a completion message tells you whether the business policy was respected; only the outcome check does.
+The outcome check distinguishes them by reading the ledger and review records.

-The eval inspects the ledger and review records directly.
-For the \$250 request, it asserts that the ledger is empty and that exactly one review record exists.
-A control test verifies that a valid \$50 request still issues a refund, ensuring the hook does not simply block every call.
-Five additional test cases cover split amounts, duplicate submissions, edge values, and immediate completion requests.
+For the \$250 request, the eval requires an empty ledger and exactly one review record.
+A control test verifies that a valid \$50 request still issues a refund.
+Five more cases cover split amounts, duplicate submissions, amounts at and just above the limit, and a request to finish without calling the refund tool.

 Now test the reverse.
 In the cartridge hook configuration, change the limit: